Killthebug/Bika-Lims-Wiki/Bika-LIMS-Developer-Guidelines.md

 Only bug fixes and very small enhancements are allowed in the hotfix/next branch.
 This branch is only used for updates (minor releases) and is regularly merged to develop.

 If you need to fix a bug, create a fork from hotfix/next and fix the bug there.
-When finished, do a pull request to hotfix/next, including the [BIka Issue Tracker](https://jira.bikalabs.com), a description of the fix and the full  bika.lims Robot Test log after running it.
+When finished, do a pull request to hotfix/next, including the [Tracker](https://jira.bikalabs.com) ID, a description of the fix and the full  bika.lims Robot Test log after running it.

 Remember also to update the CHANGELOG.txt.